cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced/boosting.md

 GET /events/?q=[...]
 AND ((labels:lorem^3 OR (NOT labels:lorem))) OR ((labels:ipsum^2 OR NOT labels:ipsum)))
 ```

-*This query query matches both events that have the `lorem` and `ipsum` label, and events without those labels.
+*This query matches both events that have the `lorem` and `ipsum` label, and events without those labels.
 It positvely boosts events with the label `lorem` and `ipsum`, but events with the label `lorem` will appear higher.*
-In the example above,

 ## Negative boosting